 What Can Affect Breathalyzer Results in Collin County?

 Police officers in Collin County and throughout Texas commonly administer Breathalyzer or similar tests to motorists suspected of driving while intoxicated.
 It is important to understand, however, that a breath test only estimates a person’s blood-alcohol level.
-The most accurate way of determining blood-alcohol content is to analyze an actual blood sample, something that is obviously difficult for police officers to do on the side of a road.
-And while a person may be arrested and charged with a DWI based on the results of a breath test, there are many factors that may lead to a “false positive,” which can undermine the admissibility of such tests as evidence in court.
+The most accurate way of determining blood-alcohol content is to analyze an actual blood sample.
+This is obviously difficult for police officers to do on the side of a road.
+A person may be arrested and charged with a DWI based on the results of a breath test.
+However, there are many factors that may lead to a “false positive”.
+That can undermine the admissibility of such tests as evidence in court.

 Breath Tests May Measure More Than Alcohol